In 1970, Saundra Brown was the first black woman accepted into the Oakland Police Department’s Recruits Academy.

 On December 18, 1970, she accepted her star and adulations from Police Chief Charles Gain as the only woman in the police academy of 24.

-At that time, women were not allowed to compete with men for advancement.
-Fascinated with the legal issues she encountered as a policewoman, Saundra decided to attend law school while continuing to serve her hometown of Oakland as a police officer until 1977.
+Fascinated by the legal issues she encountered as a policewoman, Saundra attended law school while continuing to serve her hometown of Oakland as a police officer until 1977.

 She served with OPD from 1970-77